jing1tian/franky/README.md

 ### 🤖 Robot

-Franky exposes most of the libfanka API for Python.
+franky exposes most of the libfanka API for Python.
 Moreover, we added methods to adapt the dynamics limits of the robot for all motions.

 ```python